Tessellation and Lyubich-Minsky laminations associated with quadratic maps, I: Pinching semiconjugacies: Degeneration pair and degenerating arc system

 \subsection{Degenerating arc system}

-Let us return to a general degeneration pair $(f \to g)$ as we first defined.
+Let us now return to a general degeneration pair $(f \to g)$.

 \parag{Renormalization.} Let $B_1$ be the Fatou component containing the critical value $c$.
 We may assume that $B_1$ is the immediate basin of $\al_1$ for $f^l$.
 Then it is known that there exists a topological disk $U$ containing $B_1$ such that $f^l$ maps $U$ over itself properly by degree two.
-That is, $f^l: U \to f(U)$ is a quadratic-like map which is a renormalization of $f$.
+That is, the map $f^l: U \to f(U)$ is a quadratic-like map which is a renormalization of $f$.
 See \cite[\S 8]{Mi} or \cite[Partie 1]{H_Book}.
-In particular, $f^l: U \to f(U)$ is hybrid equivalent to $f_{1}(z)= z^2+c_1$ with $c_1=\lam/2-\lam^2/4$ in segment (s1), which we dealt with above.
-More precisely, the dynamics of $f^l$ near $B_1$ is topologically identified as that of $f_{1}$ near $K_{f_1}$, and the dynamics of $f^l$ on $B_1$ is conformally identified as $K_{f_1}^\cc$.
+In particular, the map $f^l: U \to f(U)$ is hybrid equivalent to $f_{1}(z)= z^2+c_1$ with $c_1=\lam/2-\lam^2/4$ in segment (s1), which we dealt with above.
+More precisely, the dynamics of $f^l$ near $B_1$ (resp. on $B_1$) is topologically (resp. conformally) identified as that of $f_{1}$ near $K_{f_1}$ (resp. on $K_{f_1}^\cc$).

-\parag{Degenerating arc system.} In $K_{f_1}$, we have $q$ degenerating arcs associated with the attracting fixed point $f_1$.
+\parag{Degenerating arc system.} In $K_{f_1}$, we have $q$ degenerating arcs associated with the attracting fixed point of $f_1$.
 By pulling them back to the closure of $B_1$ with respect to the conformal identification above, we have $q$ open arcs $\skakko{I_j}_{j=1}^q$ which are cyclic under $f^l$.